microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-deploymentsettings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Settings controlling when and how an update deploys.
+Settings controlling when and how the service deploys an update.

 Base type of [windowsDeploymentSettings](../resources/windowsupdates-windowsdeploymentsettings.md).